danfenghong/ECCV2020_CUCaNet/README.md

 [1] Yao, Jing, et al. "Cross-attention in coupled unmixing nets for unsupervised hyperspectral super-resolution."
 In *Proceedings of the European Conference on Computer Vision (ECCV)* (2020).

-[2] Zheng, KE, et al. "Coupled convolutional neural network with adaptive response function learning for unsupervised hyperspectral super-resolution." *IEEE Transactions on Geoscience and Remote Sensing* (2020), DOI: 10.1109/TGRS.2020.3006534.
+[2] Zheng, Ke, et al. "Coupled convolutional neural network with adaptive response function learning for unsupervised hyperspectral super-resolution." *IEEE Transactions on Geoscience and Remote Sensing* (2020), DOI: 10.1109/TGRS.2020.3006534.

 ## BibTex